St Tyfrydog's Church, Llandyfrydog: History and location

-St Tyfrydog's Church is in a wooded circular churchyard in the middle of the hamlet of Llandyfrydog in Anglesey, north Wales.
+St Tyfrydog's Church is situated in a wooded circular churchyard in the middle of the hamlet of Llandyfrydog in Anglesey, north Wales.
 It is about 6 mi from the county town of Llangefni.
 Llandyfrydog takes its name from the church: the Welsh word llan originally meant "enclosure" and then "church", and "-dyfrydog" is a modified form of the saint's name.

-The 19th-century Anglesey historian Angharad Llwyd wrote that a church was supposed to have been first built here around 450; Samuel Lewis, writing in 1849, said that the original church was established by St Tyfyrdog himself.
+The 19th-century Anglesey antiquary Angharad Llwyd wrote that a church was supposed to have been first built here around 450; Samuel Lewis, writing in 1849, said that the original church was established by Saint Tyfrydog himself.
 An upright stone about 4 ft high, which stands in a field about 1 mi from the village, is known as "the thief of Dyfrydog".
-It is said by local tradition to be a man turned into stone by St Tyfyrdog for stealing the church's bible; the lump near the top of the stone is said to be the sack on the man's shoulder.
+It is said by local tradition to be a man turned into stone by Saint Tyfrydog for stealing the church's bible; the lump near the top of the stone is said to be the sack on the man's shoulder.

-In his 1191 Itinerarium Cambriae ("Journey through Wales"), Gerald of Wales mentioned the church, saying that when the Normans were ransacking Anglesey during a Welsh revolt led by Gruffudd ap Cynan in 1098, Hugh of Montgomery, one of the Norman lords, had kept his dogs in Llandyfydog church.
+In his 1191 Itinerarium Cambriae ('Journey through Wales'), Gerald of Wales mentioned the church, saying that when the Normans were ransacking Anglesey during a Welsh revolt led by Gruffudd ap Cynan in 1098, Hugh of Montgomery, one of the Norman lords, had kept his dogs in Llandyfydog church.
 He added that the dogs had gone mad by the morning, and the earl had been killed within a week.

 A church was recorded here in 1254 during the Norwich Taxation, but the oldest part of the present building is the nave dating from about 1400.
 The chancel was rebuilt at the end of the 15th century or in the first part of the following century.
 Restoration work took place in 1823, and then again 1862, when the present porch (on the west end of the south wall) and the vestry (to the north) were added, along with other alterations.

-The church, which is still used for services as part of the Church in Wales, is one of four in the parish of Amlwch, the others being the churches of St Eleth, Amlwch, St Eilian, Llaneilian, and St Gwenllwyfo, Llanwenllwyfo.
-As of 2012, the priest in charge is H. V. Jones.
+By 2012 the church was one of four in the Church in Wales parish of Amlwch, the others being the churches of St Eleth, Amlwch; St Eilian, Llaneilian; and St Gwenllwyfo, Llanwenllwyfo; the priest in charge was H. V. Jones.
 The parish is in the deanery of Twrcelyn, the archdeaconry of Bangor and the Diocese of Bangor.

+The last service at the church was held on 22 November 2020.
+In 2025, it was vested to the Friends of Friendless Churches by the Church in Wales.

-People associated with the church include the Welsh botanist Hugh Davies, born in 1739 when his father Lewis was the rector; Thomas Ellis Owen, rector from 1794, who wrote anti-Methodist pamphlets; and James Henry Cotton (rector in 1814; appointed Dean of Bangor Cathedral in 1838).
-The priest and antiquarian Nicholas Owen was born in Llandyfyrdog when his father was the rector (from 1750 to 1785).
+People associated with the church include the botanist Hugh Davies, born in 1739 when his father Lewis was the rector; Thomas Ellis Owen, rector from 1794, who wrote anti-Methodist pamphlets; and James Henry Cotton (rector in 1814; appointed Dean of Bangor Cathedral in 1838).
+The priest and antiquary Nicholas Owen was born in Llandyfrydog when his father was the rector (from 1750 to 1785).
 Owen petitioned, unsuccessfully, on three occasions to be given the living, and he was eventually buried here.